wblabs/astrum/README.md

 ## Customization

-AstrumTpl uses CSS variables for easy customization.
+Astrum uses CSS variables for easy customization.
 You can override the default variables in your own CSS file:

 ```css
 :root {